Vancouver Royals: History

 The Royals opened the 1967 season away against the San Francisco Golden Gate Gales with a 6–1 loss on May 28, but won their home opener against the Dallas Tornado 4–1 on June 7.
 The Royals finished the season in fifth place with a record of 3 wins, 5 ties and 4 losses while drawing an average home league attendance of 7,019.

 Following the 1967 season, the USA merged with the National Professional Soccer League to form the North American Soccer League.
-As part of the new league's efforts to consolidate teams and cites, the owner of the San Francisco Golden Gate Gales franchise, George Fleharty, yielded the San Francisco Bay Area to the NPSL Oakland Clippers and bought a controlling interest in the Vancouver Royal Canadians, renaming the team Vancouver Royals.
+As part of the new league's efforts to consolidate teams and cities, the owner of the San Francisco Golden Gate Gales franchise, George Fleharty, yielded the San Francisco Bay Area to the NPSL Oakland Clippers and bought a controlling interest in the Vancouver Royal Canadians, renaming the team Vancouver Royals.
 Bobby Robson was originally reported to have been named manager of the new merged team which was to include players both the Royals and Gales organizations had signed between the end of the 1967 season and merger.
 However, Ferenc Puskás who had been hired to manage the San Francisco franchise was later named by the owner as head coach.
 Robson, who took over as coach of Fulham F.C. in January 1968, later sued the team for breach of contract.

 The Royals finished the 1968 NASL season in last place in the Pacific Division with 12 wins 5 ties and 15 losses.
 The team averaged a home attendance of 6,197.
 The Royals were one of 12 teams that folded between the 1968 and 1969 NASL seasons.